evildmp/vurt/articles/my-favourite-german-word.rst

 The same principles apply to our relationships with people.
 People must be *Gegenstände*, who stand against you because they have their own integrity, and do not conform to what you want just because you want it.

-A friend is a person who fits *and* resists in the right way, someone you can to stand against to measure yourself by them.
+A friend is a person who fits *and* resists in the right way, someone you can stand against to measure yourself by them.
 A friend is not someone who *only* fits.

 Like an object that relinquishes its own integrity, a person who moulds themselves against you is creepy - a false friend.